AzureCosmosDB/iot-solution-accelerator/Quickstart.md

         // Set initial performance to 400 RU/s due to light workloads. await _database.CreateContainerIfNotExistsAsync(maintenanceContainerDefinition, throughput: 400);
         #endregion

+        #region Alerts container
+        // Define a new container (collection).
+        var alertsContainerDefinition =
+            new ContainerProperties(id: AlertsContainerName, partitionKeyPath: $"/id")
+            {
+                IndexingPolicy = { IndexingMode = IndexingMode.Consistent }
+            };

+        // Set initial performance to 400 RU/s due to light workloads. await _database.CreateContainerIfNotExistsAsync(alertsContainerDefinition, throughput: 400);
+        #endregion
     }
     ```

     This method creates a Cosmos DB database if it does not already exist, otherwise it retrieves a reference to it (`await _cosmosDbClient.CreateDatabaseIfNotExistsAsync(DatabaseName);`).
-Then it creates `ContainerProperties` for the `telemetry`, `metadata`, and `maintenance` containers.
+Then it creates `ContainerProperties` for the `telemetry`, `metadata`, `maintenance`, and `alerts` containers.
 The `ContainerProperties` object lets us specify the container's indexing policy.
-We use the default indexing policy for `metadata` and `maintenance` since they are read-heavy and benefit from a greater number of paths, but we exclude all paths in the `telemetry` index policy, and add paths only to those properties we need to query, due to the container's write-heavy workload.
-The `telemetry` container is assigned a throughput of 15,000 RU/s, 50,000 for `metadata` for the initial bulk import, then it is scaled down to 15,000, and 400 for `maintenance`.
+We use the default indexing policy for `alerts`, `metadata`, and `maintenance` since they are read-heavy and benefit from a greater number of paths, but we exclude all paths in the `telemetry` index policy, and add paths only to those properties we need to query, due to the container's write-heavy workload.
+The `telemetry` container is assigned a throughput of 15,000 RU/s, 50,000 for `metadata` for the initial bulk import, then it is scaled down to 15,000, and 400 for `maintenance` and `alerts`.

 ### Task 4: Update application configuration